What is an International Board Certified Lactation Consultant (IBCLC)?

 Beverley offers the following services at Breastfeeding Resources:

-- prenatal breastfeeding classes
+- phone and virtual prenatal classes

 - home and office visits